PrashantkumarWebDeveloper/jquery-form-validation/README.md

 All parameters are required.

-__Rule Name__ is used to create a custome rule with the provided name and used by the plugin.
+__Rule Name__ is used to create a custom rule with the provided name and used by the plugin.

 __Error Class__ is the class you need to add in your input element.
-To maintain uniqueness in error class, you should create it by adding "is" prefix in rule name (ex: for rule name "customeRule" use "isCustomeRule" as error class).
+To maintain uniqueness in error class, you should create it by adding "is" prefix in rule name (ex: for rule name "customRule" use "isCustomRule" as error class).

-__Error Message__ can be String (say Case 1) if you want to show single message in all condition for your custome rule.
+__Error Message__ can be String (say Case 1) if you want to show single message in all condition for your custom rule.
 If you want to show different messages depending upon condition use Object format (say Case 2).
 Ex: {error_1: "age can not be more than 150",  error_2: "age can not be less then 0"}.

 __Callback Function__ contains your logic where you make decision for correct/incorrect input.
 It has three arguments, which contains: